parvpareek/parvpareek/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; ML Research and Transformer Models.

 - 🎓 &nbsp; Studying Computer Engineering  at Marwadi University.

-- 🌱 &nbsp; Learning about Deep Learning.
+- 🌱 &nbsp; Deep Learning and NLP.

 - ✍️ &nbsp; Pursuing Web Development as a hobby.